 This website has been established to provide general information related to the James Douglas Distribution Fund.

-This is a securities class action litigation currently pending before the Honorable Jack Zouhary in the United States District Court for the Norther District of Ohio, Western Division (the “Court”).
+This litigation is currently pending before the Honorable Jack Zouhary in the United States District Court for the Northern District of Ohio, Western Division (the “Court”).
 This action is known as Securities and Exchange Commission v.
 James L. Douglas a/k/a James L. Cooper, Case No. C82-29.

 On January 18, 1982, the Securities and Exchange Commission (the “Commission”) filed a complaint against James L. Douglas a/k/a James L. Cooper (“Douglas”), alleging that he had raised more than $7.5 million by offering and selling unregistered securities to more than 300 investors.
 The securities took the form of interests in multiple oil and gas partnerships.
 Douglas made multiple misrepresentations and omitted material information relating to the costs of drilling and refurbishing wells, his financial contributions to the partnerships, the involvement of related parties in transactions, and sharing of revenues with persons who solicited investments.